Kickle/Docs/Docs/admin-guide/Configuring Exchange Online and Skype for Business Online (Office 365) Accounts.md

 ![Power-Shell] (/img/power-shell1.png)
 ![Power-Shell] (/img/power-shell2.png)

-For more information, please refer to the following TechNet article :
+For more information, please refer to the following TechNet article:

 ***<https://technet.microsoft.com/fr-fr/library/bb978526.aspx>.***

 #### Logging on to Exchange Online

-To use an existing Room Mailbox account (KICKLE01 in the example below), run the PowerShell cmdlet below to log in to Exchange Online:
+To use an existing Room Mailbox account (Kickle01 in the example below), run the PowerShell cmdlet below to log in to Exchange Online:

 ``` powershell
 $UserCredential = Get-Credential